yogeshwaran6g-yg/socketService/server/development.md

 //!todo fix the dummy bet total for each clan

 <!-- !todo lock the bet correctlly after the bet closes -->

+id`, `game_name`, `fixed_clan`, `enabled`, `total_match`, `completed_match`, `updated_at`, `created_at

+== need an job handler to set the fixed winner

+make an option

+//NEW
+clean all db use only match store
+USE MEMORY ONLY TO STORE THE USER BETS AND CLAN MANAGEMENTS

+MAKE THE CRON TO MEMORY

+make a req after match to store match data

+10/11

+1.socket connection ack:

+   "connectionAcknowledged" => response format = {
+      success: true,
+      socketId: socket.id,
+      message: "Successfully connected to server"
+   }

+2.socket left room and left room ack:

+   "leftRoom" payload data = { roomName }

+   "leftRoomSuccess" => response format {
+      success: true,
+      message: `You left ${roomName}`,
+   }

+//heap report

+initial 20